 Accommodating all road users, including motorists, pedestrians, bicyclists, and transit users, is another concern for this a heavily used corridor.
 Non-motorized users travel this corridor to access jobs and retail destinations from their neighborhoods.

-The Cape Cod Commission, under the 2014 Unified Planning Work Program, will conduct a transportation planning study with the goal to develop alternatives that will provide safe and convenient access within the study area for all users of the roadway system including pedestrians, bicyclists, and motorists.
+The Cape Cod Commission, under the 2014 Unified Planning Work Program, is conducting a transportation planning study with the goal to develop alternatives that will provide safe and convenient access within the study area for all users of the roadway system including pedestrians, bicyclists, and motorists.

 An initial public meeting was held on the Route 28 Centerville-Hyannis Corridor Study on March 17, 2014, to listen to feedback from the community on the transportation-related opportunity and issues along the corridor.
 Attendees had an opportunity to sign up to be a part of more focused planning meetings for smaller segments of the study corridor planned in April.
 Those unable to attend the meeting can find a recording of it on the Town of Barnstable website.

-The Town of Barnstable and Cape Cod Commission invite you to attend and participate in a listening session for the corridor study of Route 28 (Falmouth Road) from Old Stage Road to Bearses Way on WEDNESDAY, MAY 28, 2014, from 6:00 to 8:00 p.m., at the BARNSTABLE SENIOR CENTER, 825 FALMOUTH ROAD (ROUTE 28), HYANNIS.
-The complete flyer is available here.
+The Town of Barnstable and Cape Cod Commission conducted a listening session for the corridor study of Route 28 (Falmouth Road) from Old Stage Road to Bearses Way on May 28, 2014.
+The complete flyer is still available here.